utikpuhlik/fe-tcf/README.md

 bun dev
 ```

+Second, add environment variables in a `.env` file.
+You can use the `.env.example` file as a template.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Finally, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Project Overview